 Fortunately for us, God’s grace has no boundaries

-LOUISVILLE — On March 3, the church will observe Celebrate the Gifts of Women Sunday as we honor women who exhibit grace that knows no boundaries.
+The Church observed Celebrate the Gifts of Women Sunday on March 3, honoring women who exhibit grace that knows no boundaries.

-On Wednesday during chapel service at the Presbyterian Center in Louisville, worshipers gathered to hear the Rev. Dr. Rhashell Hunter, director of Racial Equity & Women’s Intercultural Ministries, preach in observance of the special day.
-The theme for the 2019 Celebrate the Gifts of Women Sunday is “The Grace of God Has No Boundaries.”
+During chapel service at the Presbyterian Center in Louisville, worshipers gathered to hear the Rev. Dr. Rhashell Hunter, director of Racial Equity & Women’s Intercultural Ministries, preach in observance of the special day.
+The theme for the 2019 Celebrate the Gifts of Women Sunday was “The Grace of God Has No Boundaries.”

 And while women have faced what seemed like insurmountable boundaries throughout the history of the church and society in general, Hunter reminded those in attendance that “God is able to accomplish abundantly far more than all we can ask or imagine.”